byteme980/recipes-md/src/markdown-pages/breakfast-hash.md

 Get a cast iron pan started heating up with a couple tablespoons of oil.

-When potatoes are done in the mic, pop them in the cast iron pan and let them browned on multiple sides without too much stirring (~5 minutes).
+When potatoes are done in the mic, pop them in the cast iron pan and let them brown on multiple sides without too much stirring (~5 minutes).

 Chop peppers and onions.
 When it is time, place them into the hash.
 Add spices.
 Cook until finished.

-While that is going, prepare your eggs any way you want
+While that is going, prepare your eggs any way you want.